List of Fort ships: Panmure

 was built by North Vancouver Ship Repairs Ltd. She was completed on 7 October 1943.
 Built for the MoWT, she was placed under the management of A. Weir & Co.
 Sold in 1946 to Park Steamship Co., Montreal.
 Sold in 1947 to Saguenay Terminals Ltd., Montreal.
 Operated under the management of Aluminium Company of Canada Ltd. Renamed Sunvalley in 1948.
 Reflagged to United Kingdom in 1955.
 Sold in 1969 to Eddy Steamship Co., Keelung and renamed Kally Scrapped at Kaohsiung in 1966.

-Port Paskoyak
+Fort Paskoyak

 was built by North Vancouver Ship Repairs Ltd. She was completed on 14 October 1942.
 Built for the MoWT, she was placed under the management of J. Chambers & Co.
 Torpedoed and damaged in the Atlantic Ocean on 6 March 1943.
 New engine fitted in September 1943.
 To USMC in 1947.
 Sold in 1948 to Iran Navigation Co., Bushire, Iran and renamed Iran.
 Sold in 1953 to Royal Steamship Co., Panama and renamed Hassan.
 Sold in 1954 to Compania de Navigation Phoenix, Panama and renamed Tiha.
 Operated under the management of Ivanovic & Co.
 Sold in 1960 to The Saint Line, London and renamed Saint Dunstan.
 Sold in 1962 to B. T. Shipping Co., Hong Kong and renamed Bename.
 Scrapped at Kaohsiung in 1967.